elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 	Daemon: zenwin starting...
 	Daemon: zeneventlog starting.

-You can confirm if the ZenPack is installed by switching back to the <strong>zenoss</strong> user and running the following:
+You can confirm if the ZenPack is installed by switching back to the **zenoss** user and running the following:

 	freebsd:~>sudo su - zenoss
 	$ zenpack --list